Filip-2002/AI-live-camera/README.md

-# Multi-Model Real-Time Object Detection AI Camera by Filip Ilovsky
+# Multi Model Real Time Object Detection AI Camera by Filip Ilovsky

-This project is an advanced AI camera system that integrates two YOLOv8 models trained on COCO (80 classes) and OpenImages V7 (600+ classes) to achieve broad-spectrum object recognition.
-Predictions are combined using Weighted Box Fusion (WBF) to intelligently merge overlapping detections, resulting in duplicate-free, higher-confidence results beyond the capability of a single model.
+This project is an advanced AI camera system that integrates two YOLOv8 models trained on COCO (80 classes) and OpenImages V7 (600+ classes) to achieve broad spectrum object recognition.
+Predictions are combined using Weighted Box Fusion (WBF) to intelligently merge overlapping detections, resulting in duplicate free, higher-confidence results beyond the capability of a single model.
 The pipeline is optimized with OpenCV for real-time video processing, enabling accurate detection across more than 600 object categories.

-This project demonstrates expertise in artificial intelligence, machine learning, deep learning model integration, ensemble methods, and real-time computer vision systems.
+This project demonstrates expertise in artificial intelligence, machine learning, deep learning model integration, ensemble methods, and real time computer vision systems.

 ## ✨ Features
 - Combines COCO + OpenImages V7 models for broad object coverage
-- Uses Weighted Box Fusion (WBF) for duplicate-free, high-confidence detections
+- Uses Weighted Box Fusion (WBF) for duplicate free, high-confidence detections
 - Runs in real time on webcam or video input
 - Configurable model sizes (s/m/l) and image resolutions to balance speed vs accuracy